cysouw/graphicalgrammar/text/english.md

 worked for the "Chamberses" in 1847-1850

+During these months, I was so far able to carry forward my private work in fulfilment of the engagements with the Chamberses.
+The first was the Science textbook on Meteorology, which must have occupied the first two months of the year.
+Next came the contributions to the Information for the People; and, of these, the first in order was "Language".
+For such a work I had exceedingly little previous preparation, and, indeed, the material for it was mostly of very recent growth.
+Philology had taken a great start in Germany, more especially as regards universal grammar, the supposed origin of language, and the classification of languages.
+At the British Association of 1845, a group of important papers were read and discussed, and Max Miiller, under the patronage of Bunsen, made his debut with the English public.
+These papers and the translated work of German Philology, especially Bopp's Comparative Grammar, constituted the chief sources of the number.
+I made up for other deficiencies by a good deal of purely psychological speculation as to the invention of language, according to the known laws of the mind.
+At a later period, this number was replaced by a much superior exposition by Andrew Findlater, who had made himself master of the whole department, and, in addition, composed an elementary manual for schools.
+(201-202)

 autobiography: [@bain1904] writing of grammar 275-276, mentions Findlater prominently.
 Findlater seems to have been a good fried of Bain.

-"In the beginning of this year [i.e. 1842, MC], Andrew Findlater was appointed head master of Gordon’s Hospital [London], which was the commencement of my acquaintance with him. … He was a hard student, already knew French, and soon applied himself to German."
+"In the beginning of this year [i.e. 1842, MC], Andrew Findlater was appointed head master of Gordon’s Hospital [actually a day-school in Aberdeen, MC], which was the commencement of my acquaintance with him. … He was a hard student, already knew French, and soon applied himself to German."
 (116) Bain was 24, Findlater 32

 "In subsequent years [i.e. sometimes after 1850, MC], these visits [to Edinburgh, MC] were still frequent but short; being generally a few days at a time, either in a hotel or with Findlater, after he had settled in Edinburgh in his own house."
 (216)